Croatian ban on cargo traffic from Serbia still in place

-OPATOVAC, Croatia, Sept 23 (Reuters) - A ban on cargo traffic entering Croatia from Serbia remained in place on Wednesday, Croatian Interior Minister Ranko Ostojic said, and it would only be lifted if Serbia started directing migrants north to Hungary.
+OPATOVAC, Croatia (Reuters) - A ban on cargo traffic entering Croatia from Serbia remained in place on Wednesday, Croatian Interior Minister Ranko Ostojic said, and it would only be lifted if Serbia started directing migrants north to Hungary.

 Croatian state radio had reported the main Bajakovo-Batrovci border crossing between the former Yugoslav republics was open, but trucks were moving in only one direction - into Serbia.